usdot-jpo-ode/wzdx/spec-content/enumerated-types/WorkZoneType.md

 # WorkZoneType Enumerated Type
-The type of work zone road event
+The type of work zone road event.

 ## Values
 Value | Description
 --- | ---
 `static` | The road event statically placed - not moving.
 `moving` | The road event is actively moving on the roadway.
 As opposed to `planned-moving-area`, the road event goemetry changes at the operation moves.
-`planned-moving-area` | The planned extent of a moving oepration.
+`planned-moving-area` | The planned extent of a moving operation.
 The active work area will be somewhere within this road event.
-As opposed to `moving`, the road event geometry typically does not actively change
+As opposed to `moving`, the road event geometry typically does not actively change.

 ## Used By
 Property | Object